Skip to main content

 • When undertaking wound assessment all staff must follow NHS GGC standard infection control precautions.

 • Wound/dressing inspection should take place as per women centred plan of care (note: this can be carried out with dressing in place).
-Refusal to allow wound inspection should be documented and the risks fully explained to the woman.
+If a woman declines wound inspection this should be documented and the risks fully explained to the woman.

-• If a woman shows signs of any wound complications, wound assessment and treatment plan documentation must be completed using the paper copy of the NHSGGC Wound Assessment and Management Plan.
-The NHSGGC Wound Assessment and Management Plan will be scanned into Clinical Portal.
+• If a woman shows signs of any wound complications, wound assessment and treatment plan documentation must be completed using the paper copy of the NHSGGC Adult Wound Assessment and Management chart.
+The NHSGGC Adult Wound Assessment and Management Chart will be scanned into Clinical Portal.

 NHS GGC Wound assessment Chart